menelik7/Bamazon/README.md

 ###### Add to Iventory

-If the Manager decides to ad to the current inventory, he will be prompted to enter the `item_id` of the product he wishes to order, and enter an amount.
-Confirmation will be displayed once the order is complete.
+If the Manager decides to add to the current inventory, he will be prompted to enter the `item_id` of the product he wishes to order, and enter an amount.
+Confirmation will be displayed once the order has been completed.
 He can then chose to view the `Products for Sale` to ascertain that the order was processed:

 ![Image of Add to Inventory](https://menelik7.github.io/Bamazon/images/ManagerView5.PNG)